EndiKebede/GMIA-NEXT-Next-Generation-Global-Map-of-Irrigated-Areas-Using-Data-Fusion/README.md

 The repository is organized into two core components:

 1. `data/` Directory
-   Contains input datasets used throughout the GMIA-NEXT workflow, including satellite imagery, hydrological layers, ancillary spatial data, and curated ground-truth samples.
+   Contains input datasets used throughout the GMIA-NEXT workflow,  feature layers, ancillary spatial data, and curated ground-truth samples.

 2. `code/` Directory
    Includes Jupyter notebooks and scripts that implement the full GMIA-NEXT pipeline.
 The workflow is divided into five key stages: